Shachar297/Ldap-GoogleAuth/server/requirements/README.md

 ```
 * Make sure the above paths exist, and currect.

-* To Ensure process is going to complete succesfully, Make sure that ldap is up and running.
+* To Ensure process is going to complete successfully, Make sure that ldap is up and running.
 * also, make sure that you hold the port, and the DN for the ldap database.
-* For this example you can use [admin.json](https://github.com/Shachar297/Ldap-GoogleAuth/tree/master/server/enviorenment)
+* For this example you can use [admin.json](https://github.com/Shachar297/Ldap-GoogleAuth/tree/master/server/environment)
 * Or if you just cloned this repository, have ldap running, execute the following command to simply get the needed credentials.
 ```
 kubectl get secret --namespace identity openldap -o jsonpath="{.data.LDAP_ADMIN_PASSWORD}" | base64 --decode; echo